Football Player

 Bubba Smith was born on February 28, 1945, in Orange, Texas, and grew up in Beaumont.
 Before he achieved stardom, Bubba honed his athletic abilities under the guidance of his father at Charlton-Pollard High School.
 Smith later attended Michigan State University, where he played in the historic 1966 “Game of the Century.”
 His prowess on the football field led to him being selected first overall in the 1967 NFL Draft by the Baltimore Colts.

-During his NFL career, Bubba played as a defensive end and achieved notable success.
+Bubba played a defensive end during his NFL career and achieved notable success.
 However, he became a household name beyond the sports world by transitioning into acting.
-He is perhaps best known for his role as Moses Hightower in the first six Police Academy movies.
-His versatility and charisma made him a beloved figure both on and off the field.
-At the time of his death, Bubba Smith’s net worth was reportedly significant, reflecting his successful careers in both sports and entertainment.
+He is best known for his role as Moses Hightower in the first six Police Academy movies.
+His versatility and charisma made him a beloved figure on and off the field.
+At the time of his death, Bubba Smith’s net worth was reportedly substantial, at $500 thousand, reflecting his successful career in both sports and entertainment.

 Cause of Death